Computing the matrix exponential and the Cholesky factor of a related finite horizon Gramian: Introduction

-that is, $G(A, B) = Q(1)$.
-It is immediately clear that the controllability Gramian over the interval $[0, t]$ may be obtained by $G(t A, \sqrt{t} B)$.
 The controllability Gramian is always positive semi-definite.
-If additionally the pair $(A, B)$ is controllable, then it is positive definite.
+If the pair $(A, B)$ is controllable, then it is positive definite \cite{Antsaklis2007}.
 Therefore, $G$ has a Cholesky factorization $G(A, B) = U^*(A, B) U(A, B)$ for some upper triangular matrix function $U(A, B)$\footnote{ However, when the Gramian fails to be positive definite, then the Cholesky factor is not unique. }.